mathewgomas-alfred/mathewgomas.io/reference_manual/tools/shape_edit.rst

 Rectangle shapes are the ones made with the :ref:`rectangle_tool`.
 It has extra options to make rounded corners easy.

 Corner radius x
-    The radius of the y-axis of the corner curve.
+    The radius of the x-axis of the corner curve.
 Corner radius y
     The radius of the y-axis of the corner curve.